 South Asian Language Program (SALP) Events

-During the academic year, a language roundtable is held on the third Thursday of every month for each language taught through the South Asian Language Program.
-Please contact the SALP Director, Syed Ali, at firstname.lastname@example.org for more information.
+During the academic year, a language roundtable is held every Thursday for each language taught through the South Asian Language Program.
+Please contact the SALP Director, Syed Ali, at email@example.com for more information.

 All the students in the South Asian Language Program work in groups of 3 or 4 to produce video projects at the end of the Fall and Winter terms.
 An event is held for the students and faculty to watch these videos together on the first Friday of December.
 To view students' projects from previous years, please visit the following sites: Fall 2016, Winter 2016, Fall 2015, Winter 2015, and Fall 2014.